yiisoft/yii-cycle/docs/en/reading-schema.md

         'schema-providers' => [
             \Cycle\Schema\Provider\MergeSchemaProvider::class => [
                 // You can specify the provider class as the key and the configuration as the value.
+                // To generate a configuration array, you can use the static method `config()` of the
+                // provider class.
+In this case, autocomplete will be available.
                 \Cycle\Schema\Provider\FromFilesSchemaProvider::class => ['files' => ['@src/schema.php']],
+                // If you need to use multiple identically named schema providers,
-                // The provider and its configuration can be passed as an array.
+                // the provider and its configuration can be passed as an array of two elements.
                 [\Cycle\Schema\Provider\SimpleCacheSchemaProvider::class, ['key' => 'cycle-schema']],
                 // When defining the dependency as a string, make sure the container provides
                 // the already configured provider.